 For the biological and economical information level of precision can not be estimated at this stage as no international common standard on estimation of precision is agreed.
-At DIFRES a preliminary method to calculate the precision has been developed.
-This method will be presented and tested at an ICES-EU workshop on sampling and calculation methodology for fisheries data, to be held in Nantes (France) in January 2004.
+At DIFRES a preliminary method to calculate the precision has been developed, but international standard will be welcomed.